-A background check is required for admission into the advanced imaging clinical education program.
+A background check (within the last 6 months) is required for admission into the advanced imaging clinical education program.
 The American Registry of Radiologic Technologists and various state licensing agencies require disclosure of all misdemeanor and felony convictions.
 The results of the background check may impact eligibility for certification and licensure and should be determined in advance of beginning an educational program.
 Results of background checks may be shared with clinical site Human Resource Departments as part of their required onboarding process.